komal-akhlaq/Automated-SQL-Query-Generation-and-Optimization-Using-LLM/README.md

 # Automated-SQL-Query-Generation-and-Optimization-Using-LLM

 This repository contains a Jupyter Notebook focused on automating SQL tasks.
 The notebook demonstrates various SQL operations, automations, and integrations with Python to enhance data manipulation and analysis workflows.
-To run this repository in google colab you can simply click <a target="_blank" href="https://colab.research.google.com/github/komal-akhlaq/Automated-SQL-Query-Generation-and-Optimization-Using-LLM/blob/main/Automated__SQL.ipynb" target='_blank'>
+To run this repository in google colab you can simply click <a target="_blank" href="https://colab.research.google.com/github/komal-akhlaq/Automated-SQL-Query-Generation-and-Optimization-Using-LLM/blob/main/Automated__SQL.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>